ess-dmsc/graylog-logger/EXAMPLES.md

 #include <graylog_logger/GraylogInterface.hpp>

 int main() {
-    Log::AddLogHandler(new GraylogInterface("somehost.com", 12201));
+    Log::AddLogHandler(new Log::GraylogInterface("somehost.com", 12201));
-    Log::Msg(Severity::Error, "This message will be sent to a Graylog server.");
+    Log::Msg(Log::Severity::Error, "This message will be sent to a Graylog server.");
     std::this_thread::sleep_for(std::chrono::milliseconds(100));
     return 0;
 }